Esk3tit/ctf-writeups/chatwurst-kaipan.md

 }
 ```

-The server gives us back a response with all the messages, with each message having a time sent property and a username property for the user that sent the message.
+The server gives us back a response with all the messages (backend not working and list is too long, so I won't include the actual response in the writeup), with each message having a time sent property and a username property for the user that sent the message.
 We scroll through the list of messages to find the flag!

 ### Flag